rinnegannn/ReliefLocator/replit.md

 - Nominatim geocoding rate limiting is basic (1 request/second) - may need enhancement for high-traffic disaster scenarios
 - Map markers could benefit from enhanced keyboard navigation and screen reader support for full accessibility compliance
 - Geocode cache is in-memory only - resets on server restart (consider persistent storage for production)
+- Relief center coverage limited to Toronto and Guelph areas - additional Ontario cities can be added as needed

 ## System Architecture